 When you use a rewards or cash back credit card, it’s like you have a built-in discount.

-“For consumers with good credit, leading cash rewards credit cards can give you between 1.5 percent and 2 percent back on every purchase,” says Patrick Beckman, contributing finance editor for Rave Reviews.
+“For consumers with good credit, leading cash rewards credit cards can give you between 1.5 percent and 2 percent back on every purchase,” said Patrick Beckman, former contributing finance editor for Rave Reviews, in a previous interview.

 Beckman advises not to use a debit card and to reach for a credit card instead.